ilkkamtk/hybridisovellukset/Week5/01-rn-start.md

    - Alternatively, you can run the app on an emulator/simulator by pressing _a_ for Android or _i_ for iOS in the terminal.
    - Try debugger by adding some `console.log()` to `App.tsx` and press _j_ in the terminal to open the debugger.
    - Server can be stopped by pressing _ctrl-c_.
+   - If having problems with the network connection between Expo GO and your development computer, try to use a network tunnel instead of direct LAN connection:
+     - install ngrok: `npm install @expo/ngrok`
+     - start the server with tunnel: `npm start -- --tunnel`
 1. Create a new git branch `first`, add & commit you changes.
 1. Create a new GitHub repository for your project and push the code to it.